onomondo/onomondo-ipa/README.md

+﻿# Onomondo IPA

-﻿onomondo-ipa is a C based IoT Profile Assistant in the IoT Device (IPAd, see also SGP.31) implementation.
+onomondo-ipa is a C-based IoT Profile Assistant in the IoT Device (IPAd, see also SGP.31) implementation.
 The IPAd is an element in the 3GPP IoT eSIM system as described in SGP.31 and SGP.32.
 It interfaces between the eUICC on one side, and the eIM (via HTTPS) on the other side.
 The implementation presented here can run on a regular Linux host.
 It can also be used as a library to add IPAd functionality to an IoT device that runs an RTOS.

 Interfaces
 ----------